cbleek/urlToImage/README.md

-# htmlToImage
+# urlToImage
-Convert Html to Image and send a mail
+Convert URL content to Image and send a mail
 <!-- [START getstarted] -->
 ## Getting Started